stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 arbitrary values, and the property checks if, and only if, for all cases, the function returns `True`.

-After running specs and checking the property doesn't hold, we add a suitable
+After running the specs and checking that the property doesn't hold, we add a suitable implementation:
-implementation:

 ```haskell
 fromDigits :: [Integer] -> Integer